aadrian/solr-import-export-json/README.md

 ### Install

-This tool requires only Java 8 (e,g.
-Zulu OpenJDK).
+This tool requires only Java 8 (e.g. Zulu OpenJDK).

 Just copy to the target machine the distribution produced in the build task above(or download the distribution from GitHub) and unpack it.